lylim0417/nldd-algo/README.md

 ## Key Contributions

-- **Unified Diagnostic Metric**
+- **Unified Diagnostic Framework**
-  A single formulation that integrates linearity and heteroskedasticity assessment.
+  NLDD provides a single, coherent formulation for jointly assessing linearity, heteroskedasticity, and outlier behavior, eliminating the need for multiple independent statistical tests.

-- **Normalized Dependency Structure**
+- **Normalized Dependency Measure**
-  Reduces sensitivity to scale and improves interpretability across datasets.
+  Introduces a variance-based normalization strategy that ensures scale invariance and enables consistent interpretation across heterogeneous datasets.

-- **Outlier-Aware Iterative Refinement**
+- **Integrated Outlier Sensitivity Mechanism**
-  Incorporates an iterative mechanism to mitigate the influence of extreme observations.
+  Embeds an iterative refinement process that systematically reduces the influence of anomalous observations while preserving underlying structural patterns.

-- **Comparative Robustness**
-  Demonstrates competitive or superior performance against classical correlation measures and heteroskedasticity tests.
+- **Enhanced Diagnostic Interpretability**
+  Produces a consolidated metric that reflects both structural conformity and residual irregularities, facilitating more intuitive and reliable data analysis.

+- **Robustness Across Data Conditions**
+  Demonstrates stable performance under varying relationship structures, noise distributions, and data irregularities.

 ---

 ## Methodological Insight

-NLDD is based on the principle of **minimizing dependence between transformed residual structures**, normalized to ensure comparability across varying data distributions.
+NLDD is grounded in the principle of **minimizing dependence within normalized residual structures**, where both structural alignment and variance behavior are jointly evaluated.

-Unlike correlation-based methods that focus solely on monotonic relationships, NLDD explicitly accounts for:

-- Residual variance behavior
+The framework operates by transforming observed relationships into a normalized space in which:

-- Structural deviations from linearity
+- Structural deviations from linearity are explicitly quantified
-- Distributional inconsistencies
+- Variance heterogeneity is incorporated into the dependency formulation
+- Irregular observations are iteratively down-weighted through refinement

+This formulation departs from conventional correlation-based approaches by extending beyond monotonic association and explicitly integrating variance-driven characteristics of the data.

-This allows NLDD to function as a **comprehensive diagnostic tool** rather than a single-purpose statistic.
+As a result, NLDD captures a broader spectrum of data behavior, enabling it to function as a **comprehensive diagnostic measure** rather than a single-purpose statistic.

+---

+## Mathematical Formulation

+The NLDD measure can be expressed in a normalized form as:

+\[
+\mathrm{NLDD}(X, Y) = 1 - \frac{\mathrm{Var}\big( r(X, Y) \big)}{\mathrm{Var}(Y)}
+\]

+where \( r(X, Y) \) denotes the residual structure derived from the relationship between \( X \) and \( Y \).
+The formulation captures the degree of dependence through normalized residual variability, enabling simultaneous assessment of structural alignment and variance behavior.

+---

+## Diagnostic Scope

+NLDD is designed to provide a unified assessment across three key aspects of data behavior:

+- **Linearity** – Evaluates the degree of structural conformity between variables
+- **Heteroskedasticity** – Captures variability patterns in residual dispersion
+- **Outliers** – Identifies and mitigates the influence of anomalous observations

+By integrating these components, NLDD offers a consolidated perspective that reduces fragmentation in traditional diagnostic workflows.

 ---